All surgical procedures create clean, controlled wounds that the body must repair in the weeks after the procedure.

 Swelling is an expected side effect of the healing process that will take a while to subside.
 The nose is made up of cartilage, skin, and bone, and it can take a few months for swelling to disappear after surgery.
-Here’s what you need to know about swelling after rhinoplasty and what to expect during recovery.
+Here’s what you need to know about swelling after rhinoplasty and what to expect during the recovery period.

 Types of Swelling after Rhinoplasty